DeepLarry/Student-Ops-Case-Study/README.md

 ### Project by: Deep Tiwari

 ## 📌 Project Overview
 This project focuses on managing and optimizing student operations for a Bootcamp.
-It involves tracking real-time student progress, identifying "At-Risk" students using data analytics, and implementing a systematic communication strategy to improve engagement.
+It involves tracking real-time student progress, identifying "At-Risk" students using data analytics, and implementing a systematic communication strategy to improve engagement.......

 ## 🚀 Key Features & Implementation